naher94/interchange/_people/cesarneri.markdown

 goal: Full Time
 ---

 Hi!
-I'm currently undergoing my fifth and last year pursuing a Bachelor of Architecture with an additional major in Human-Computer Interaction.
-As a designer at the boundary of disciplines, my aim is to craft environments
+I'm a fifth year student finishing up my Bachelor of Architecture with an additional major in Human-Computer Interaction.
+My goal as a designer is to craft environments that foster engaging and meaningful interactions.

-that foster engaging and meaningful interactions.
+Last summer I worked with the people over at [Sosolimited](sosolimited.com), where I was responsible for helping with various projects at different stages of the design process.
+I'm currently looking for full time opportunities where I could continue to collaborate on projects at the boundary of disciplines.